OGOSecurity/terraform-provider-ogo/README.md

-# OgoSecurity Terraform Provider
+# OGO Security Terraform Provider

-The OgoSecurity provider allows Terraform to manage your Site resources configuration through Ogo Dashboard API.
+The OGO Security provider allows Terraform to manage your Site resources configuration through Ogo Dashboard API.

 ⚠️  Provider is under development and may lead to changes, please feel free to give us feedback! ⚠️